Health and Safety

 - Ask neighbors to keep an eye on your place when leaving town.

-- When leaving for extended periods of time, like for breaks, leave your heat on to no less than 55 degrees so that the water pipes do not freeze and break, which can flood your rental.
+- When leaving for extended periods of time, like for breaks, leave your heat on at no less than 55 degrees so that the water pipes do not freeze and break, which can flood your rental.

-Locate the water shut off valve, electrical panel and gas shut off valve.
+Locate the water shut-off valve, electrical panel, and gas shut-off valve.

-Know how to reach your landlord in case of plumbing, heating or electrical problems.
+Know how to reach your landlord in case of plumbing, heating, or electrical problems.

 Know where emergency exits are for each sleeping area.